PlagueHO/CosmosDB/docs/CosmosDB.md

 ### [Set-CosmosDbTrigger](Set-CosmosDbTrigger.md)

-Update a trigger from a CosmosDB collection.
+Update a trigger from a Cosmos DB collection.

 ### [Set-CosmosDbTriggerType](Set-CosmosDbTriggerType.md)